I love our fence and the reminder of the love of my family. 🙂

 So as we eased into the homeschooling routine the first week, I had her do minor projects alongside me and called it things like “recess” or “field trips”.

 It was during “recess” while painting the fence that Ella asked about Papa and his woodworking skills.

 How did he learn to do this?

 It sure was nice of Papa to come over and do this for our house when he doesn’t have one.

 Tell me the story of why Papa builds picket fences.

 Someday, I want to learn to build picket fences for my kids.

 It turns out, Ella also got some of the good stuff that counts too.

 While I was painting the fence, Anna was on her way home from a quick weekend visit on the train.

-She told me about a man who was struggling with a life issue and she told me that she prayed for him.
+She told me about a man who was struggling with a life issue, and she told me she prayed for him.